Dallas Attorneys for Car Crashes Caused by Driver Fatigue

 According to the National Sleep Foundation, fatigue can slow your thinking and reduce your attention span.
 Each of these functions is essential when you are behind the wheel.
 Fatigue also impacts your decision-making skills.

 The risks of driving drowsy or driver fatigue can sometimes have tragic results.
 The CDC reports that one out of every 25 adults admitted they fell asleep behind the wheel in the past 30 days.
-Drowsiness makes the driver less attentive, slows reaction time, and affects their ability to make decisions.
+Drowsiness makes the driver less attentive, slows reaction time, and affects their decision-making ability.

-When driver fatigue is responsible for a car accident, all types of injuries are possible.
+All types of injuries are possible when driver fatigue is responsible for a car accident.
 When a driver is fatigued, they may not react quickly enough to stop in time and end up rear-ending the car in front of them.
-If they fall asleep at the wheel, their car may run off the road or strike a car going in the opposite direction.
+If they fall asleep at the wheel, their car may run off the road or strike a car in the opposite direction.
 Driver fatigue may also cause the driver to allow the car to swerve into the next lane and sideswipe another vehicle.

 The following are just examples of the types of injuries that can happen when a driver is fatigued: